Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 ```
 ---

-This method ought to return a new instance
+The method below ought to return a new instance
 if the `ADAgent` class responsible for performing automatic differentiation
 both for forward and backward mode differentiation. <br>
 Therefore an `ADAgent` exposes 2 different procedures. <br>